 The stories in the book of Exodus are central to faith of both Jews and Christians.
 For Jews, the stories tell of their liberation from slavery to Pharaoh to become servants of YHWH.
 For Christians, they are the framework for understanding the death of Jesus Christ, the "lamb who was slain."
 The stories drive to the heart of the questions of "who are God's people", and "who is the God who saves."

 The text of Exodus is a culmination of recitations over many generations, as commanded by God in Exodus 12:24-27.
 It contains several types of literature: narrative, law, and liturgy.
 The stories may be considered a faithful retelling, concerned primarily with giving theological meaning to the history of the people of Israel.

-We studied Exodus in an eleven part series from April 18, 2004 to July 18, 2004.
-We based the series' divisions on the bible study From Slavery to Service: A Study of Exodus, by Diane L. Jacobson.
+We studied Exodus in this eleven part series, basing the series' divisions on the bible study From Slavery to Service: A Study of Exodus, by Diane L. Jacobson.

 Presentations were by Linda Monyak and David Monyak.

 10. The Law and the Golden Calf: We Are Yet Sinners (Exodus 20:22--32:35; especially 24:9-18; 32:1-35)

 Exodus (from series Interpretation: A Bible Commentary for Teaching and Preaching) Terence E. Fretheim, Westminister / John Knox Press, 1991